Dataocelot/airbyte-motherduck-hackathon/project_board.md

 #### In progress

 - Load parsed data on S3 into data models on Motherduck using airbyte cloud [@cornzyblack]
+- Use Gemini to start answering questions based on Parsed text [@cornzyblack]
+- Create Data model for Manual sections [@wayasay]

 #### Bugs